Soruba06/Dr.Chat/README.md

 1..idea

-2.dataset:-This folder likely contains datasets used for training, validating, or testing your machine learning models.
+2.dataset:-This folder likely contains datasets used for training, validating, or testing your machine learning models(only Image Recognition dataset).

 3.model(firstaid_steps.h5):-This file is a saved Keras model, which may be trained to predict or provide first aid steps based on user input
                             or symptoms.